hwidmann/B2FIND-Training/00-install-jOAI.md

 # Installation of jOAI
-This document describes how to install joai running within tomcat6 on a Ubuntu machine.
+This document describes how to install joai software, an OAI-PMH data provider and harvester tool, taht runs within Apache Tomcat on a Ubuntu machine.

 ## Environment
 Ubuntu 14.04 server